castles

 Cannonball Run to the Gift Shop

 The museum shop is located on the ground floor at the center of the Patio de Cañones (Patio of Cannons), so named for the cannons that can be found in the courtyard of the museum.
-The space is anchored by a sculpture by David Catmolings dedicated to Pancho Villa, a brilliant yet ruthless military strategist and hero of the Mexican Revolution.
+The space is anchored by a sculpture by David Camorlinga dedicated to Emiliano Zapata, a key figure in the Mexican Revolution, known for championing land reform and peasant rights under the rallying cry, “Tierra y Libertad” (Land and Liberty).

 The statue Zapata, 100 Años, by David Camorlinga, at the entrance to the Patio of Cannons

 The somewhat cartoonish bronze statue of revolutionary leader Emilano Zapata by David Camorlinga can be found in the Courtyard of Canons near the gift shop.
-The artwork captures Zapata’s defining features including his iconic walrus mustache and broad brimmed charro hat.ons.
+The artwork captures Zapata’s defining features, including his iconic walrus mustache and broad-brimmed charro hat.

 Three men work on renovating the mural Batalla de Zacatecas (Battle of Zacatecas) by Ángel Bolivar from 1965